Southern District of Texas

 Use the guide at the bottom of the page to ensure your documents meet the statewide and JCIT format requirements for civil and criminal Justice of the Peace e-filing.
 While the guide is a helpful tool, it does not cover every detail.
 Be sure to review the complete statewide rules before filing.

-For questions or assistance, please contact your court clerk.
+For questions or assistance, contact the court clerk.

 Clerk Information